Staff register

 Car repair and car care include car repair shops, car washes and car paint.

-Who must be on the list?
+Staff that must be on the list

 When an enterprise has employees, both the owner and the employee must be entered in the list every day.
 This also applies to the general manager and/or the owner.